How to Measure the 6th Vital Sign: Walking Speed

-By now, many of you have heard the term the “sixth vital sign” when referring to walking speed.1 We are all accustomed to taking vital signs to assess the status of our patients, but Fritz and Lusardi remind us about another simple test that gives great insight into the functional status of our patients.
-These authors suggest that walking speed is “almost the perfect measure.”
+By now, many of you have heard the term the “sixth vital sign” when referring to walking speed.1 We are all accustomed to taking vital signs to assess the status of our patients, but Fritz and Lusardi remind us that walking speed provides great insight into the functional status of our patients.
+These authors suggest that walking speed is “almost the perfect measure” and should be considered a functional sixth vital sign with application in determining outcomes like functional status, discharge location, and the need for rehab.2

 Benefits of gait speed assessment

-Why would this simple little test be considered the perfect measure?
+Why would an assessment of walking speed be considered the perfect measure?
 Let’s look at some of the benefits of assessing gait velocity in our patients.
-The test is:
+Walking speed tests are:

 Just like vital signs, this test should not be used alone.
 You would not do an examination of your patient and only assess gait velocity!
 However, as part of your total examination, this is an important piece of the picture of function.
 It is important because walking speed depends on many factors, such as motor control, muscle strength, sensation, cognition, motivation, and overall health status.